seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/2-using-the-listview/2-binding-data-source.md

 ```

 ### Binding data to layout
 Back to our layouts, open previous created `right_layout.xml`.
-There 're two properties inside this XML we need to change in order to bind with our **Model View** properties declared previously:
+There're two properties inside this XML we need to change in order to bind with our **View Model** properties declared previously:

 • `ui:color` of `UIRectView`